Why donate

 *

-* Example (injects window.myAPI.doAThing() into renderer thread):
+* Example on injecting window.myAPI.doAThing() into renderer thread:

 *